MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-create-vsts-token.md

 ## Sign into Azure DevOps, and create the token

-1. Go to [https://app.vsaex.visualstudio.com/go/profile](https://app.vsaex.visualstudio.com/go/profile), and sign-in with your work or school account.
-After you sign in, your VSTS account is listed.
-In the following example, the account is `dev.azure.com/v-vabi`:
+1. Go to [https://app.vsaex.visualstudio.com/](https://app.vsaex.visualstudio.com/), and sign-in with your work or school account.
+After you sign in, your Azure DevOps account is listed.
+In the following example, the account is `https://app.vsaex.visualstudio.com/me`:

     :::image type="content" source="./media/feature-pack-create-vsts-token/team-services-accounts.png" alt-text="Sign in to the Azure DevOps account, and see your account in the list.":::